Collaborative review of radiographic images

 The pain medicine team at Mayo Clinic includes doctors with advanced training (fellowship-trained experts) in anesthesiology, physical medicine and rehabilitation and neurology.
 Some have subspecialty expertise in ultrasonography, fluoroscopy, facial pain, neurostimulation, palliative care, peripheral nerve stimulation and regenerative medicine.

-The combination of care providers from different backgrounds and access to a wide variety of treatment options ensures you receive comprehensive, innovative, supportive care and a treatment plan tailored to you.
+The combination of care providers from different backgrounds and access to a wide variety of treatment options ensure you receive comprehensive, innovative, supportive care and a treatment plan tailored to you.

 Mayo Clinic doctors and scientists seek new knowledge to improve therapies — including regenerative medicine approaches — for people with chronic pain conditions.
 For example, one research group is looking at how stem cells can be used to repair damaged tissue in the disks of the spine.
 Because Mayo Clinic's pain medicine doctors are involved in research, they offer advanced therapies that are available at very few medical centers.